Ynares Center

 The Ynares Center, also known as Ynares Center Antipolo, is an indoor arena located along the Circumferential Road in Antipolo, Rizal, Philippines.
 The facility, which has a seating capacity of 7,400, is managed by the Provincial Government of Rizal.
-The arena is named after the Ynares family of Rizal, whose members had served as governors since 1992.
+The arena is named after the Ynares family, a political dynasty in Rizal, whose members had served as governors since 1992.
 It was also the site of the 100th Foundation Anniversary Celebration of the province.

 The arena, built at a cost of ₱350 million, is situated in a 50000 sqm lot.
 The arena comes with an air conditioning system with 13 multi-purpose rooms, which includes the Offices of the Governor and Sangguniang Panlalawigan, Administration and Engineering and Equipment Room.
 Its also host a parking area with 440 slots.

 In 2024, the arena underwent a renovation, which includes a new scoreboard and a court with a permanent four-point line to accommodate rule changes set by the Philippine Basketball Association during its 2024–25 season.

 In March 4.
 2025, a second Ynares Center opened in the nearby municipality of Rodriguez.